vickneee/web-development-studies/labs/02 Working with Git & Github/worksheet.md

 By following these steps, you can effectively manage changes and collaboration on the GitHub project.

-## Canceling or Resetting Your Last Commit in Git
+## Canceling or Resetting Your Last Commit in Git:

 Sometimes, you might need to undo the last commit you made in Git.
 Here's how you can do it: